Welcome to Mellerstain

 House & Garden: £8.50 adult/ £4.00 child/ under 5′s free.

 Gardens only: £5.00 adult/ £2.50 child/ under 5′s free.

 Garden season tickets: £9.00 adult/ £4.00 child/ £20.00 family (2 adults, 3 child max.)
 Valid 1 May to 28 Sept on open days.

 HHA & ASVA membership accepted.

-National Art Pass membership accepted (25% discount on entry).
+National Art Pass – 25% discount on house & gardens entry.